Guide to For-Profit Colleges: What You Need to Know

 Disreputable for-profit colleges are sometimes labeled “degree mills” or “diploma mills,” implying that these schools churn out one-size-fits-all degrees with little concern for individual students.
 This critique also suggests that for-profit colleges are, above all, concerned with profit, even to the detriment of their students.
 This may be true in some cases.
 In fact, more than a few for-profit schools have been shut down for unethical behavior.
 Still, there are for-profit schools that offer accessible, flexible degree programs that serve students and their best interests.
 Recognizing the differences between a for-profit college and a diploma mill is essential.Learn how to tell the difference between a legitimate online college and a diploma mill.
-See what the implosion of a shady for-profit scheme looks like.

 A For-Profit College Might Be for You If…

 To recap, a for-profit college might be a good fit for you if you meet any or all of the following criteria:

 - You have low grades or test scores.
 If there is something about your college application profile that is likely keep you from being accepted by more competitive schools, a for-profit college might have a program that could help you achieve your education and career goals, regardless of your past scores and grades.

 - You are looking for certification in a particular trade or industry.
 While many non-profit schools offer trade certifications as well, if you are seeking to become skilled and certified in a certain trade, like culinary arts or cosmetology, for-profit schools may have programs that perfectly fit your needs and goals.